 We turn now our attention to the semi-greedy property, extended to our context.
 In order to define $\n$-$t$-semi-greedy bases, we could extend the definicion of $t$-weak-semi-greedy bases from \cite{BL2020} to the context of sequences with gaps, or give a definition in line with those of $\n$-$t$-quasi-greedy, $\n$-$t$-almost greedy and $\n$-$t$-greedy bases from \cite{O2015}.
-Given our context, we choose the second option, but as we shall see, we obtain equivalent notions with either one of them.
+Given our context, we choose the latter option for our definition, but we will also give results under hypotheses that are an extension of the former.